- April 17, 2019

 A TBR report states that, “Agile manufacturers are planning to move their mission-critical applications to the cloud while citing security, integration and performance as factors”.

 Cloud computing is also making it possible for companies to look deeper into data sets, and derive insights on equipment and process performance.
-This helps to track and analyze product quality, facilitating improvement of quality levels and creating a competitive advantage for the company.
+This helps to track and analyze product quality, facilitating the improvement of quality levels and creating a competitive advantage for the company.
 Gauging equipment effectiveness helps analyze the health of machinery and tools, and extend their performance.

 Discrete manufacturing involves build-to-order and configure-to-order workflows, which require real-time integration of multiple applications.
 Cloud computing contributes by offering seamless data transfers, reducing cycle time, and enabling easy recording of each process in detail.
 It provides a foundation for connected manufacturing.
-Another important reason cloud computing is being adopted more widely is because it empowers managers to assess supply chain performance, which contributes to better decision-making and forecasting.
+Another important reason cloud computing is being adopted more widely is that it empowers managers to assess supply chain performance, which contributes to better decision-making and forecasting.